Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

   - The structure of the Website was developed using HTML as the main language.
 - CSS
   - The Website was styled using custom CSS in an external file.
-- JavaScript
-  - JavaScript was used to make the custom slider on the menu page change and the bootstrap date picker.
 - Python
   - Python was the main programming language used for the application using the Django Framework.
 - Visual Studio Code